dgopsq/writings/posts/handing-migrations-rn-sqlite-fp-ts.md

 Quite simple, isn't it?
 It's just a JavaScript object with the version number as the key, and the query to execute as the value.

-Not that we know how the migrations are structured, let's analyse the `setup` function!
+Now that we know how the migrations are structured, let's analyse the `setup` function!

 ### Bootstrap

-In the Bootstrap we are merely creating the `__migration` table (the place in which we are going to store the executed migrations) if it's not already present, and we are retrieving the last executed migration.
+In the _Bootstrap_ we are merely creating the `__migration` table (the place in which we are going to store the executed migrations) if it's not already present, and we are retrieving the last executed migration.
 The code for this part is quite simple:

 ```tsx
 this.executeQuery(`